 “Corporation" or “domestic corporation" means, except as used in subs.
 (13)

-, a nonstock corporation, including a nonprofit corporation, that is subject to the provisions of this chapter, except a foreign corporation.
+, a nonstock corporation, including a nonprofit corporation, that is incorporated under or becomes subject to this chapter, except a foreign corporation.

 “Delegates" means those persons elected or appointed to vote in a representative assembly for the election of a director or on other matters.